How long does it take?

 - Allow approximately three weeks to receive your new passport

-- request a blank application form be mailed to you (overseas only), or
+- request a blank application form be mailed to you at your overseas address, or

 - obtain a blank application form from an Australian diplomatic mission or consulate.

-Unless there are special circumstances, a child's passport can only be issued with written consent from all those with parental responsibility or a court order permitting the child to have an Australian travel document, travel internationally, or live or spend time with a person outside Australia.
+Unless there are special circumstances, a child's passport can only be issued with written consent from all those with parental responsibility or an Australian court order permitting the child to have an Australian travel document, travel internationally or live or spend time with a person outside Australia.
 You need to include the relevant details in the application form.
-More information.